mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 ## [Weighted Least-squares Estimator](@id PMUWLSStateEstimationSolutionManual)
 Let us continue with the previous example, where we defined the `PowerSystem` and `Measurement` types.
-To establish the PMU state estimation model, we will use the [`pmuStateEstimation`](@ref pmuStateEstimation) function:
+To establish the PMU state estimation model, we will use the [`pmuWlsStateEstimation`](@ref pmuWlsStateEstimation) function:
 ```@example PMUOptimalPlacement
-analysis = pmuStateEstimation(system, device)
+analysis = pmuWlsStateEstimation(system, device)
 nothing # hide
 ```

 !!! tip "Tip"
     Here, the user triggers LU factorization as the default method for solving the PMU state estimation problem.
 However, the user also has the option to select alternative factorization methods such as `LDLt` or `QR`:
     ```julia PMUOptimalPlacement
-    analysis = pmuStateEstimation(system, device, QR)
+    analysis = pmuWlsStateEstimation(system, device, QR)
     ```

 To obtain the bus voltage magnitudes and angles, the [`solve!`](@ref solve!(::PowerSystem, ::PMUStateEstimationWLS{LinearWLS})) function can be invoked as shown: